TomLiDev/mushroom-mapper/README.md

 - Github - To save and store code for the website itself.

 - Code anywhere - The workspace and IDE for producing the site.
+- MS Visual Studio - Later replaced Code Anywhere due to reliability.

+- Bootstrap - For styling and site components.

+- Django - For site construction.

+- Crispy Forms - For form styling and display.

 - Lucidchart - For wireframes and models.